AndreLion/facebook-weibo-login/README.md

 4. (Optional)Add the code in CSS file into your stylesheet, or write your own stylesheet to fit your website style.
 5. (Optional)If you use Javascript module loader, package the Javascript code into a module.
 6. (Optional)Optimize your code, make them graceful.

+FAQs:

+Q: How can I register as Weibo developer if I can't read Chinese?
+A: Message me.

+Q: How can I register as Facebook developer if I can't read English?
+A: Ask your English teacher.

+Q: I can't visit Facebook!
+A: Ask Schoolmaster Fang.